Is an invoice a legal document?

 When completing business transactions and dealing with invoices, there may be confusion on the exact definition of an invoice and whether or not invoices count as a legal contract.

 Simply, an invoice or sales invoice is not a legal contract.
+This article later explains the benefits of selling your invoices.
 This article will explore the differences between the two types of documents.

 What Defines an Invoice?